Timanator/Timanator/README.md

 ## About me

 An IT guy, that once thought all smart tech people are wizards with big beards and pointing hats like Ghandolf.
-30 years later, I still cant grow any facial hair to look the part, so no wizardry for me?
+30 years later, I still cant grow any facial hair to look the part, so no wizardry for me?<br>
+CISSP and OSIP certified.

 ---
 ## What I currently work on
-CISSP and OSIP certified. <br>
-Lots of IT and business projects like Vulnerability management, Risk assessment and Over all IT architceting.
+Lots of IT and business centric projects like Vulnerability management, Risk assessment and Cloud Security architecting.
-And I may or may not have side collaborationprojects like a podcast or vulnwiki
+And I may or may not have side collaboration projects like a podcast or vulnwiki

 ---